-Lorraine played a key role in the 2008 Apology to the Stolen Generations, presenting the Prime Minister with a glass coolamon, a vessel traditionally used to carry babies, as a symbol of hope.
+Lorraine played a key role in the 2008 National Apology to the Stolen Generations, presenting the Prime Minister with a glass coolamon, a vessel traditionally used to carry babies, as a symbol of hope.

-Lorraine says on the 20th anniversary of the Bringing Them Home report Australia needs to understand it's not just the Stolen Generations that have been affected by trauma.
+Lorraine says Australia needs to understand it's not just the Stolen Generations that have been affected by trauma.

 "Behaviour is learnt.
 If my children are watching me have anxiety, fear, drinking issues to numb the pain, that behaviour is learnt by little people.
 That will continue.
-We have to revisit the recommendations that haven't been implemented," she said.
+We have to address this for future generations," she said.